backentrancehacker/RemarkableAPI/README.md

-# Remarkable API
+# remarkable-api
-Unofficial Remarkable Tablet API

-## Benefits
-* Promised based
-* Simple usage based around "Documents"
+The unofficial reMarkable API for Node.js

-## Installation
+## installation
 ```
 npm install adcharity-remarkable-api
 ```

-## Getting Started
+## creating a new device
-Start by installing the api.
-Next, initialize a new reMarkable device like so.
+After you install the `remarkable-api` module, you can initialize a new reMarkable device.
 ```
-const Remarkable = require('adcharity-remarkable-api')
+const Device = require("adcharity-remarkable-api")
 const main = async () => {
-	const device = new Remarkable()
+	const device = new Device()
 }
 main()
 ```

-## Authentication
+## authentication
-Get a one-time code from my.remarkable.com
-When you are authenticated, you should save the userToken in a file or somewhere safe.
-The userToken is how you will interact with the Remarkable.
+To use this module, you must retrieve a one-time code from the reMarkable [dashboard](my.remarkable.com).
+Confirming your one-time code with return a `userToken` that can be used to interact with the reMarkable.
 ```
-const Remarkable = require('adcharity-remarkable-api')
-const fs = require('fs')
+const Device = require("adcharity-remarkable-api")
 const main = async () => {
-	const device = new Remarkable()
+	const device = new Device()
-	const userToken = await device.authenticateUser('one-time-code')
-	fs.writeFileSync('./userToken.txt', userToken)
+  print(await device.authenticateUser("one-time-code"))
 }
 main()
 ```

 Once you have your userToken, you can replace the above code and set the userToken directly.
 ```
 const Remarkable = require('adcharity-remarkable-api')